 - Develops programs, including non-institutional long-term care, for aging veterans.

 - Works for realistic, cost-effective VA funding through The Independent Budget.
 This is an annual comprehensive budget and policy guide that provides budget and policy recommendations for the Department of Veterans Affairs.
-It is co-authored by Paralyzed Veterans of America, DAV, and Veterans of Foreign Wars.
+It is co-authored by DAV, PVA, and VFW.

 To find out what the United States Congress and federal agencies are doing to help veterans or to get information on legislation pending before Congress, select one of the following links: